meetec/NixinPix/README.md

 # NixinPix

-Here I will paste samo shell script that can use layz ones.
+Here I will paste some shell script that can use layz ones.